Decomposable Neural Symbolic Regression: Introduction

 To tackle these limitations, we introduce a novel multivariate SR method called \textbf{S}ymbolic R\textbf{e}gression using \textbf{T}ransformers, \textbf{G}enetic \textbf{A}lgorithms, and genetic \textbf{P}rogramming (SeTGAP), illustrated in Fig.~\ref{fig:setgap}.
-SeTGAP is an explainable SR approach that extracts mathematical expressions that explain a trained opaque model’s learned function.
+SeTGAP is a post-hoc explainable SR approach designed to provide explanations for opaque models.
+It achieves this by extracting concise and human-readable mathematical expressions that serve as symbolic surrogates of a trained opaque model’s learned function.
 In Sect.~\ref{sec:univariate}, we describe how a Multi-Set Transformer generates multiple univariate symbolic skeletons that capture the functional relationships between each independent variable and the opaque model’s response.
-A genetic algorithm (GA)-based selection process then filters out low-quality skeletons, retaining only the most informative ones.
+A genetic algorithm (GA)-based selection process then filters out low-quality skeletons, retaining the most informative ones.
 In Sec.~\ref{sec:multivariate}, these skeletons are merged through an incremental genetic programming (GP)-based procedure.
-Sec.~\ref{sec:merge} details how, given two skeletons to be merged, a pool of candidate skeleton combinations is produced, ensuring that the merged expressions remain aligned with the original structures.
+Sec.~\ref{sec:merge} details how, given two merging skeletons, a pool of candidate skeleton combinations is produced, ensuring that the merged expressions remain aligned with the original structures.
 Sec.~\ref{sec:selectmerge} explains the selection of the most appropriate combination from the pool of skeleton combinations.
 Sec.~\ref{sec:cascade} outlines our cascade approach, which incorporates one variable at a time into the merging process.
 Finally, Sec.~\ref{sec:estimation} details a GA-based refinement of the numerical coefficients in the resulting multivariate expression.
 Our experiments show that SeTGAP consistently recovers the correct functional form of the underlying equations, unlike existing GP-based and neural SR methods, which often fail to do so.
 In addition, SeTGAP achieves lower or comparable interpolation and extrapolation errors across various problem settings, including scenarios with controlled and varying noise levels.